programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 * [Download and install the latest version of Unity](https://unity3d.com/)

 Unity is a game engine used to create desktop, console, and mobile games and thus is not designed exclusively for augmented reality development.
 Unity is a verstaile piece of software, and many of the concepts and technical skills covered in this tutorial can also be applied to other digital projects made with Unity.
 Feel free to download either the 64 or 32-bit version of Unity; however, [other developers](https://developer.vuforia.com/forum/issues-and-bugs/camera-not-working-unity-511) (myself included) have found that the 32-bit version of Unity is the only one that will allow access to your computer's webcam, which will come in handy when testing your application.
-For more information about Unity, consult [Unity's beginner tutorial videos](https://unity3d.com/learn/tutorials/modules/beginner/editor) or the online [Unity manual](http://docs.unity3d.com/Manual/LearningtheInterface.html).
+To access the 32-bit Unity, visit the [Unity Download Archive](https://unity3d.com/get-unity/download/archive).
+For tutorials on Unity specifically, consult [Unity's beginner tutorial videos](https://unity3d.com/learn/tutorials/modules/beginner/editor) or the online [Unity manual](http://docs.unity3d.com/Manual/LearningtheInterface.html).

 * [Download and install the latest Unity extension from Vuforia](https://developer.vuforia.com/downloads/sdk)

 In order to use Unity for augmented reality development, you will first need to import an extension created by Qualcomm-Vuforia.
 In Unity, it is common to import extensions into your projects in order to gain access to additional functionality or multimedia assets such as images, 3D models, or audio files.
 Before you can download the Unity extension, Vuforia will ask you to create a user profile.
 Take note of your username and password as you will need them later to access other areas of the Vuforia developer website.

-## Import the Vuforia Extension into Unity

-Once you have downloaded and installed Unity, you will need to import the augmented reality package you just downloaded from the Vuforia website.
-To do this, start Unity and open up a new scene.
-In the menu panel, select "Assets > Import Package > Custom Package" and open the Unity extension you just downloaded from the Vuforia developer portal.
-A small screen will pop up that lists the file contents for the Vuforia extension.
-Click "Import."

 ## Navigating the Unity Interface

 Before we get too far, it will be helpful to establish some basic terminology that will make it easier for you to navigate the Unity interface throughout this tutorial.
+Start Unity and create a new project.

 First, select the "Window" option in the top menu and got to "Layouts".
 Select the "Default" layout option.

-Now that we have the same layouts, it will be easier to explain the different sections of the Unity interface and how they interact with one another.
 The default layout breaks up the Unity interface into four viewing areas.
 Starting from the upper left and moving clockwise, you should see four main areas labelled "Hierarchy," "Scene," "Inspector," and "Project."

 {% include figure.html src="../images/ar-dev-2.png" caption="Default layout of the Unity interface." %}